oxidecomputer/usdt/README.md

 usdt-probes = ["usdt/asm"]
 ```

-This allows users to opt into probes if they're willing to accept a nightly toolchain.
+This allows users to opt into probes if they are using a suitably new toolchain, or and older
+nightly with the `asm` feature enabled on their project.

 ### The Rust `asm` feature

-Recall from the example that the `usdt` crate relies on inline `asm`, which is [not yet][asm-issue] a
+On toolchains prior to 1.59, inline asm was [not available][asm-issue] without the feature being
-stable Rust feature.
-This means that the code _calling_ the generated probe macros must
+enabled.
+This applies to code _calling_ the probe macros, in addition to `usdt` where they are
-be in a module where the `asm!` macro can be used, i.e., where the `feature(asm)` configuration
-directive is applicable.
+implemented.
+Those generated probe macros must be in a module that is either built with a >=1.59
+toolchain or where the `feature(asm)` configuration is present.
+On MacOS where the linker is
+involved in USDT probe creation, the `asm_sym` feature is required, making use of a nightly
+compiler required there.

 #### Toolchain versions and the `asm_sym` feature